JacobCallahan/obsidian-share/README.md

 Like templates, you can copy these directly into your .obsidian directory, then tailor as desired.

+### Notable Config Changes

+**Hotkeys**
+- Alt + ArrowUp: Moves the current line up
+- Alt + ArrowDown: Moves the current line down

+### Plugins
+See the .obsidian/plugins directory's README.md for a description of each plugin and notable config changes.

+### CSS Snippets
+See the .obsidian/snippets directory's README.md for a description of each plugin and notable config changes.

 ## Automatic Git Backups
 To perform automatic git backups, configure your .obsidian directory to be a git directory.